-When her brother Haley Joel Osment joined Twitter in 2014, he commented to her on how he can barely keep up with the "nearly five thousand tweets" his sister has already posted (she joined the social media site in 2009).
+- When her brother Haley Joel Osment joined Twitter in 2014, he commented to her on how he can barely keep up with the "nearly five thousand tweets" his sister has already posted (she joined the social media site in 2009).
 Emily joked back, "And only about 4 of them make any sense".

-Hardcore Punk band Poison Idea released an EP titled Record Collectors Are Pretentious Assholes, with the cover depicting a large pile of various records messily strewn about the floor.
+- Hardcore Punk band Poison Idea released an EP titled Record Collectors Are Pretentious Assholes, with the cover depicting a large pile of various records messily strewn about the floor.
 This was actually a joke at the expense of their guitarist, Pig Champion - the record collection in question was in fact his.

-Johnny Mercer's Hooray for Hollywood.
+- Johnny Mercer's Hooray for Hollywood.
 If you think it's a paean to Tinsel Town you haven't paid close attention to the lyrics.
 It's mostly about how shallow the place is.
 Of course, "Tinsel Town" is itself a self deprecating moniker.

 - Type O Negative's singer/bassist Peter Steele was an embodiment of this trope.
 Reportedly, many fans who met him were intimidated by his appearance and voice at first, so he would help them relax by being as self-ironic as possible.
 It also shows up a lot in his interviews.
 Also, one of TON's "best of" albums (the one they named themselves, not the one their ex-label produced without their consent) is appropriately titled The Least Worst Of.
 One of their albums, kept in a "live show" style (although it's anything but) has the virtual audience cuss the band, throw trash on the stage and call in a false bomb alarm.
 The album's form was a sarcastic reply to how poorly TON was received during their first tour in Europe, including accusations of playing Music to Invade Poland To.
 In homage to this, it's become a TON fan custom to chant YOU SUCK!!! during some TON shows, and it carried over to tribute shows after Steele's death and TON's subsequent disbandment.

 - Sonata Arctica's The Days Of Grays contains the following line in the booklet (translated from Finnish): "Wrong phrase and in the wrong key, but otherwise pretty good".

 - Garbage took their name from a comment made about their sound.

-Before writing the music for Disney's Mary Poppins, Richard Sherman teamed up with Milt Larsen to make an album called "Smash Flops."
+- Before writing the music for Disney's Mary Poppins, Richard Sherman teamed up with Milt Larsen to make an album called "Smash Flops."
 The record label was Lemon.
 It included songs such as "Columbus, You Big Bag Of Steam" and "Watch World War Three on Pay TV."

 - Bright Eyes' A Collection of Songs Written and Recorded 1995-1997 features a negative review in the liner notes that describes the collection as a "20 song torture hour".

-Yellow Magic Orchestra have always been extremely fond of insulting themselves.
+- Yellow Magic Orchestra have always been extremely fond of insulting themselves.
 One TV special included them portraying "YMO 20 Years Later" as a bunch of hard-drinking, washed-up old farts (in intentionally bad old-age makeup).
 Their concert film Propaganda made fun of the critical accusations of Synthesizeritis and creative sterility (which most electronic artists had been getting ever since the early years of Kraftwerk) by "embracing" a rigid and formalistic aesthetic — by which I mean that they played on top of giant, intimidating podiums, on a stage covered in red flags, while wearing Soviet-looking uniforms with red armbands.
 Appropriately, the film was released in 1984.

 - William Shatner, on his album Has Been includes this line in the song/spoken word piece "I Can't Get Behind That":